Leonardo-Mazzuca/ummani-blog/README.md

 bundle install
 ```

-And then you'll have to create the database, so
-you have to run a couple commands.
+Next, you'll need to create the database by running a couple of commands.

-First, you should create the database
+First, create the database:

 ```bash
  rails db:create
 ```

 Once this is done, you'll need to run all migrations: